Paper dockets and days of reconciliation eliminated

 Not every surface can be photographed face-on.
 Tight spaces, awkward access points, scaffolding in the way.
 The system had to handle photographs taken at angles that were less than ideal.
 We worked on calibration logic that accounts for perspective distortion when the photo cannot be taken perpendicular to the surface.

 Getting operatives to draw an accurate outline on a phone screen sounds easy.
 In practice, it took several iterations.
 The interface had to work with cold hands, gloves, wet screens, and users who are not comfortable with technology.
+We tested different approaches to the red outline drawing tool until we found one that was intuitive enough for every operative to use reliably, every day, without training.

 Defining where one completed area ends and another begins.
 On irregular surfaces using traditional construction materials, the boundary is not always obvious.
 This was one of the harder problems.
 We refined the system to handle the edge cases that real-world conditions throw at you.